 A third-mile buffer was specified in the OnTheMap portal to collect 2017 daily inflow and outflow trips from the LEHD database.
 It is assumed that the Inflow trips are the "attraction" trips during the AM peak period and "production" trips during the PM peak period.
-On the contrary, the daily Outflow trips in an area are the "production" trips during the AM peak period and "attraction" trips during the PM peak period.
+On the contrary, the daily Outflow trips in an area are the "production" trips during the AM peak period and "attraction" trips during the PM peak period and "attraction" trips during the SM peak period.
 The collected Inflow and Outflow trips for the two routing options are shown in Tables A-1 and A-2.